Ontario's Workforce Recovery Advisory Committee: Leading the future of work in Ontario

 - lead economic recovery through workforce development and new approaches to employment policy

 Ontario Workforce Recovery Advisory Committee

-Minister McNaughton, Minister of Labour Training and Skills Development has established the Ontario Workforce Recovery Advisory Committee (OWRAC), to provide recommendations to shape the future of work in our province.
+Minister McNaughton, Minister of Labour Training and Skills Development established the Ontario Workforce Recovery Advisory Committee (OWRAC), to provide recommendations to shape the future of work in our province.

 The committee’s mandate is to provide recommendations to position Ontario as the best place in North America to recruit, retain and reward workers.